Branded (TV series)

-Branded is an American Western series that aired on NBC from 1965 through 1966.
+Branded is an American Western television series that aired on NBC from 1965 through 1966.
 It was sponsored by Procter & Gamble in its Sunday night, 8:30 p.m.
 Eastern time period.
 The series is set in the Old West, following the end of the American Civil War.
 The show starred Chuck Connors as Jason McCord, a United States Army cavalry captain who had been court-martialed and drummed out of the service following an unjust accusation of cowardice.

-Overview
+Opening

-The opening title credits of each episode in the series feature a depiction of McCord's court-martial with the stripping of rank shoulder patches and his Light Cavalry Saber broken in two.
-He experienced cashiering and drumming out of the military.
+The opening title credits of each episode in the series feature a depiction of McCord's cashiering with the stripping of rank shoulder patches and his Light Cavalry Saber broken in two.
 McCord retained the handle of his broken saber with attached pommel.
 He had the remaining blade sharpened into a long knife, which he used in many episodes.
 McCord is sent out of the fort where this ceremony occurred, and the gates are closed behind him.
-Although the exact date of McCord's cashiering is never given, events and people depicted in episodes place the events of the series itself as sometime during the first administration of President Ulysses S. Grant (1869–72) and after William Seward negotiated the Alaska purchase.
+Although the exact date of McCord's cashiering is never given, events and people depicted in episodes place the events of the series itself as sometime during the first administration of President Ulysses S. Grant (1869–1872) and after William Seward negotiated the Alaska Purchase.
 The name and location of the fort are also not given.

+Pilot

 In the pilot episode, "The Vindicator", McCord is confronted by a newspaper reporter (Claude Akins) who wants a follow-up story on the Bitter Creek massacre.
 McCord refuses to cooperate.
 He knows that General James Reed, McCord's mentor, was on a peace mission to meet representatives of the Cheyenne nation at Bitter Creek.
 His unit of 31 men was attacked by a group of renegade Indians known as Dog Soldiers.
 During the attack, McCord realized that the old general had taken leave of his senses.
 McCord assumed command, but it was too late.
 McCord was wounded in the battle and left for dead, the only survivor.
 He remained in a coma for 10 days after the attack.
-McCord was later charged with desertion, convicted at court-martial and cashiered out of the Army.
+McCord was later hauled before a court-martial for desertion, convicted and drummed out of the Army.